DMClVG/Toy/docs/tutorial.md

 assert(true, 42); //The program won't run!
 ```

-## Import
+## Import As

 `import` is used to load external libraries, plugins and ~~external \*.toy files~~.
 Several libraries and ~~two plugins~~ are provided by default.
-The import keyword can only take a string literal as it's argument, and can only be used at the global scope; if either of these conditions are not met, it will cause an error before the program runs.
+The import keyword can only take a string literal as it's argument, followed by an optional "`as` alias", and can only be used at the global scope; if either of these conditions are not met, it will cause an error before the program runs.

 You can see a list of [libraries](libraries.md) and [plugins](plugins.md) via those links.